bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

 RPC methods accessible via btc.server can't have intellisence in your IDE because they are completely dynamic(via `__getattr__`).

-Now, about using bitcart in this bot's code.
+Now, about using BitcartCC in this bot's code.
 To get price of 1 bitcoin in USD, simply call btc.rate() Use btc.addrequest(amount, description="", expire=15) to create BTC invoice Amount is amount in BTC, description is optional and is description of invoice, expire is the time invoice will expire in,